Algebraic Path Finding

 \begin{aligned} A^\star &= I \oplus A \oplus A^2 \oplus A^3 \oplus A^4 \oplus \ldots \\ &= \bigoplus_{k = 1}^\infty A^k \end{aligned}

 What does this view contributes to us?
-Let’s take a look in the Tropical Semiring.
-Each power A^k of the adjacency matrix has at its components A^k(s, t) the distance of the shortest path from s to t with exacly k edges.
+Let’s take a look at the Tropical Semiring.
+Each power A^k of the adjacency matrix has at its components A^k(s, t) the distance of the shortest path from s to t with exactly k edges.
 Thus, while the recursive Bellman equation decomposes the cost of an edge plus the cost of a smaller path, this power series formulation, on the other hand, is saying that the optimal cost among all paths may be decomposed by path length.
 The minimum among all path is the minimum among all paths of any fixed length.3

 Since there are just n vertices and we are assuming no negative cycles in order for the problem to be well-posed, looking at any power A^{n+1} is redundant.
 Because, without negative cycles, it is never worth it to pass through any vertex more than once.